insin/newforms/docs/widgets_api.rst

    .. js:function:: Widget#render(name, value[, kwargs])

-      Returns a rendered representation of this Widget as a ``React.DOM`` component.
+      Returns a rendered representation of this Widget as a ``ReactElement`` object.

       The default implementation throws an ``Error`` -- extending widgets must provide an implementation.